Can Abundance Be Sustainable? Merging Affordability and Climate Policy

 Panel Three: Housing Affordability and Environmental Protection

 Policymakers and advocates are wrestling with the question of whether cornerstone environmental laws and regulations, including CEQA and NEPA, can be robustly enforced while still recognizing and addressing cost-of-living pressures.
-This panel will address the growing, perceived conflicts between housing affordability and environmental protection, asking whether these interests are as misaligned as they have often been portrayed to be.
+This panel addressed the growing, perceived conflicts between housing affordability and environmental protection, asking whether these interests are as misaligned as they have often been portrayed to be.

 Cara Horowitz, Executive Director, the UCLA Emmett Institute